East Lothian (Haddingtonshire)

 The East Lothian Combination comprised the 15 parishes of Aberlady, Bolton, Cockburnspath, Dirleton, Dunbar, Garvald, Innerwick, North Berwick, Oldhamstocks, Prestonkirk, Spott, Stenton, Whitekirk, Whittingham and Yester, later joined by Athelstaneford, Ayton, Coldingham, Eyemouth, Longformacus, and Morham.
 The total population of the member parishes in 1881 was 19,876.

 The East Lothian poorhouse was built in 1864 on a 4.5-acre site at East Linton, Prestonkirk.
-It was designed by the partnership of Peddie and Kinnera.
+It was designed by the partnership of John Dick Peddie and Charles George Hood Kinnear.
 Its location and layout are shown on the 1908 map below.

 An entrance lodge stood at the north of the site.